tbrowder/Slidemaker/README.md

 DESCRIPTION
 ===========

 **Slidemaker** provides a system to create a PDF slide deck from a Rakudoc description.
-Following is a short example of such a description:
+Following is an example of such a description:

     =begin pod

+    =begin comment
+        Config blocks apply to the entire document until the first slide.
+Then each slide can have its own Config blocks.
+See details for defaults and recognized key/value pairs.
+    =end comment

-    =comment configuration lasts until next configuration block (if any) =comment see details for defaults and recognized key/value pairs =for Config :paper<letter> :title-bar-color<blue> :title-bar-height<1>
+    =for Config :paper<letter> :title-bar-color<blue> :title-bar-height<1>
     = :dimensions<in>
     = :font<serif> :title-font-size<> :subtitle-font-size<> :font-size<>
     = :margins<1>

+    =begin comment
-    =comment a '=slide' starts a new slide
+        A '=slide' starts a new slide and subsequent Config entries are constrained to the current slide.
+    =end comment

     =slide
     =Title Why Linux?
     =Subtitle Introduction to the Windows/Mac alternative